Leng-TT/inet3101-lab1.5/README.md

   A Microsoft Word document (inet3101-studentname-lab15.docx) is included.
 This document contains:

-  - Screenshots of your working code.
+  - Screenshots of the working code.
-  - Paragraphs explaining the key concepts and your approach for the tasks completed.
+  - Paragraphs explaining the key concepts and approach for the tasks completed.

 - **Source Code:**